 - Benzene

 - Ethylbenzene

 - m- and p-Xylene

 - o-Xylene

-- Toluene

-- Ozone
+- Toluene - Ozone

 The results of air quality monitoring for all of the above parameters are reviewed by daa on a continuous basis.
 Results are consistently below limit values (where limits exist).

-To date and in line with air quality reporting at many airports, daa has focussed reporting on the most important parameters i.e. PM10 and NO2.
-This report also includes the results of Benzene monitoring.
+To date and in line with air quality reporting at many airports, daa has focussed reporting on the most important parameters: